spreadly-dao/spreadly-api/README.md

 ## Overview

 This api serves as the backend of the Spreadly web protocol.
 Using GraphQL, Redis, Postgres, and IPFS.
-Spreadly's backend database of events will be populated & stored on IPFS by the spreadly-data repo (See here: <link here>).
+Spreadly's backend database of events will be populated & stored on IPFS by the spreadly-data repo (See here: https://github.com/spreadly-dao/spreadly-data).
 IPFS will server as a persistant data storage, in the event that the postgres database goes down.
 IPFS hashes  will also be stored on chain for orders & their associated metadata.
-This api will serve the spreadly-frontend (See here: <link here>) & any other users who want to interact with Spreadly programmatically.
+This api will serve the spreadly-frontend (See here: https://github.com/spreadly-dao/spreadly-frontend) & any other users who want to interact with Spreadly programmatically.

 ## GraphQL